XXjcontiniXX/The-Great-Wall-of-Santa-Cruz/asgn6/README.md

     `-h`          : Display program synopsis and usage.

 ## Maximum values
-  There are no maximum values for either of the two options with an argument, juts like banhammer-dist values exceeding one quintillion will result in a segfault.
+  There are no maximum values for either of the two options that accept arguments, just like banhammer-dist, values exceeding one quintillion will result in a segfault.
 ## node\_create usage:
    NULL passed into the oldspeak argument will create a sentinal node where the oldspeak and newspeak field will point to NULL.